-Elements to be considered Negative impact on Explanation and possible mitigation factors the competitive conditions 1.
-Low number of partners in the co-investment agreement and other players in market 4 1.
-Low number of partners in the co-investment agreement and other players in market 4 High A low number of partners in the co-investment agreement and players outside of the agreement on market 4 (i.e. two) can lead to collusive behaviour and impede effective competition unless: - competing infrastructure networks (e.g. cable or FTTx players or partners not offering wholesale products) maintain sufficient pressure on the wholesale level through indirect effects; - indirect effects are strong (i.e. there is effective competition on the retail level, the proportion of the ULL price compared to the retail price is high and the impact of an increase in the wholesale price cannot be diluted on the retail markets).
-When those conditions are not met, a low number of operators (i.e. two) leads to concerns about the competitive outlook of the market.
-The level of independence that the operators enjoy within the coinvestment agreement is also an important factor to be taken into account.
-2. Type of partners Financial contribution (capital only) and presence of state aids for one partner - Out of scope SMP + players present on the wholesale market and not at the retail Low The NRA should make sure that no clause restricting the operator not present on the downstream market to give access to third parties at a fair price is included in the co-investment agreement.
+Elements to be considered Risk to the competitive conditions 69 Explanation and possible mitigation factors Low number of partners in the co- investment agreement and other players in market 470 High A low number of players (in- and outside of the co- investment agreement) present on market 4 (e.g. two) can lead to collusive behaviour and impede effective competition unless: competing infrastructure networks (e.g. cable or FTTx players or partners not offering wholesale products) maintain sufficient pressure on the wholesale level through indirect effects; indirect effects are strong (i.e. there is effective competition on the retail level, the proportion of the ULL price compared to the retail price is high and the impact of an increase in the wholesale price cannot be diluted on the retail markets). operators (e.g. two) leads to concerns about the competitive outlook of the market.
+The level of independence that the operators enjoy within the co- investment agreement is also an important factor to be taken into account.
+2. Type of partners Financial contribution (capital only) and presence of state aids for one partner - Out of scope